Covene/MerakiNewClientAlert-Covene/README.md

 ### Improvements To Be Made
 The Get Network Clients script was created by a Network Engineer by trade, and not a python developer.
 As a result, while this code functions, there is room for improvements.
 Items that may be useful for this script include:
 - JSON files are created but not really required.
-They are there mosyly to provide you with the raw data from the API request.
+They are there mostly to provide you with the raw data from the API request.
 Feel free to tweak and remove the json files from being used.
 - Update Mechanism: Implement a mechanism to check for updates or patches to dependencies, ensuring the script remains compatible with new versions of libraries.
-- At Times, you will get a random 503 error from Meraki when the dashoard does not respond in time, or if they are having issues.
+- At Times, you will get a random 503 error from Meraki when the dashboard does not respond in time, or if they are having issues.
 The script provided has no mechanism to re-start itself, or notify you that is has stopped running.
-- There is no option to specify what networks you want to include or exclude.
-All networks in a meraki org will be included in the API currently.
 - It may be more reliable to utilize windows task scheduler or cron jobs instead of the built in while true loop for continued monitoring of new clients.

 ## Custom Logging